muldjord/skyscraper/ARTWORK.md

 NOTE!!!
 The following only applies to Skyscraper version 2.3.0 and later.
 Get it by following the instructions [here](README.md).

+Watch a video demonstrating [the new features here](https://youtu.be/TIDD8EFSz50)

 ## Example artwork.xml
 An example could look something like this:
 ```